liferay/liferay-docs/develop/reference/articles/03-breaking-changes/breaking-changes-intro.markdown

 #### How should I update my code? [](id=how-should-i-update-my-code-63)

 Embedding another portlet is only supported from a template.
-You should embed the portlet by passing its name in a call to `theme.runtime`.
+You should embed the portlet by passing its name in a call to `theme.runtime` or using the right tag in FreeMarker.

 **Example**